History of Sochi: Religion, nationalities and their migration

-From the 14th to early 19th centuries, the area was mostly populated by the Georgians, who lived in small clay-wooden houses called "saklya" built on the mountain slopes.
+From the 14th to early 19th centuries, the area was mostly populated by the Abkhazo-Circassians, who lived in small clay-wooden houses called "saklya" built on the mountain slopes.
 Their early religion was Paganism.
 However, interaction with Turkey resulted in the dominance of Islam, especially between 1829 and 1864 when it was used as a mean to further separate the locals with Russians, who were mainly Orthodox Christians.
 After the end of the Caucasus War, the Russian government urged relocation of the coastal tribes.
 This initiative was avidly promoted by the Turkish authorities; however, the relocation to Turkey resulted in much suffering and death as the refugee camps in Turkey could not cope with the large numbers of migrants.
 Seeing that, the Russians later reversed their policy and invited the locals back, but they already assimilated with Turks and refused the offer.

 The new settlers coming belonged to various nationalities (mostly Russians, but also Ukrainians, Georgians, Moldovans, Belarusians, Estonians, Letts and Germans) and religious groups, such as Catholics, Lutherans, Gregorian Armenians, Sunni and other Muslims, but the predominant part was Orthodox Christians.
 The first Orthodox church in Sochi, the St. Michael's Church, was designed by Alexander Kaminsky and constructed in 1874–1891.
 Its construction was promoted by the Grand Duke Michael Nikolaevich aiming to commemorate the Russian victory in the Caucasian War and sponsored by Savva Mamontov and Count Felix Felixovich Sumarokov-Elston, among others.

 Etymology

 Many areas and geographical features of Sochi retained their original names through its entire history.

-The name "Sochi" (Сочи) is the Russianized form of the Circassian "Shache" (Шъачэ) which in turn is of Ubykh origin, coming from the Ubykh name "Shuacha" (Шъуача).
-It is a compound made up from the Ubykh words "шъуа" (sea) and "ча" (side) and roughly translates to "Seaside/coast".
-According to Georgian nationalist groups, the word comes from the Georgian word for "fir".
-This is an example of folk etymology and is not scholarly supported.
+The name "Sochi" (Сочи) is the Russianized form of the Circassian "Shache" (Шъачэ) which in turn is of Ubykh origin, most likely coming from the Ubykh name "Shuacha" (Шъуача).
+It is a compound made up from the Ubykh words "шъуа" shua (sea) and "ча" cha (side) and roughly translates to "Seaside/coast".
+According to Georgian nationalist groups, the word comes from the Georgian word "სოჭი" soch'i (fir).

-It is believed that the name Adler originates from the name of an Adyghe tribe, as does Loo.
-Dagomys means "cool place" in Adyghean, Tuapse means "two waters", Matsesta – "fiery water", Kudepsta – "oily water", and Shepsi – "waterless".
+It is believed that the name Adler originates from the name of a Circassian tribe, as does Loo.
+Dagomys means "cool place" in Circassian, Tuapse means "two waters", Matsesta – "fiery water", Kudepsta – "oily water", and Shepsi – "waterless".